Jitendra1mp4/Jitendra1mp4/README.md

 ## Hi there 👋️
 how are you doing 😉️
-### Welcome to Git hub profile of Jitendra Kumar 😶‍🌫️️
+### Welcome to GitHub profile of Jitendra Kumar 😶‍🌫️️
 He is
 - passionate to learn new techs 👩‍💻️
 - interested in reading blogs 📃️ and books 📖️